 EVERGLADES AGRICULTURAL AREA RESERVOIR AND A-2 STORMWATER TREATMENT AREA

 Governor DeSantis’ Executive Order 19-12, Achieving More Now for Florida's Environment, directed the SFWMD to expedite the EAA Reservoir Project.
-The SFWMD created an expedited construction schedule and reached an agreement to get early access to the project site.
-Learn more about the EAA Reservoir Project.
+The SFWMD began construction of the STA ahead of schedule in April 2020 and will be complete in 2023.

 C-44 RESERVOIR AND STORMWATER TREATMENT AREA